greenelab/deep-review/sections/03_categorize.md

 slides to identify cancers within slides of lymph node slices.
 The approach provided a probability map for each slide.
 On this task a pathologist has about a 3% error rate.
 The pathologist did not produce any false positives, but did have a number of false negatives.
-Their algorithm had about twice the error rate of a pathologist.
-However, their algorithms errors were not strongly correlated with the pathologist.
-Theoretically, combining both could reduce the error rate to under 1%.
+While the algorithm had about twice the error rate of a pathologist, the errors were not strongly correlated with those of a pathologist, suggesting that the two could be combined, theoretically, reducing error rate to under 1%.
 In this area, these algorithms may be ready to incorporate into existing tools to aid pathologists.
 The authors' work suggests that this could reduce the false negative rate of such evaluations.
 This theme of an ensemble between deep learning algorithm and human expert may help